lsst-dm/dm_dev_guide/jenkins/getting-started.rst

 Favoriting Jenkins jobs
 -----------------------

-From the https://ci.lsst.codes dashboard, you can click on the star icon next to any job.
+From the `jenkins-root`_ dashboard, you can click on the star icon next to any job.
 This will favorite the Job.
 Favorited jobs appear at the top of the homepage, before other jobs.